Six Various Types of Charts

 Point & Figure charts are drawn with X & 0 columns that are vertical.

-Point & figure charts are used to compress time using the point and figure chart representations because point & figure adds a new X or 0 vertically rather than next to the previous point & figure & only when the point and figure calculates the trend to have changed then a new vertical bar is then added to the right side of the point and figure charts.
+Point & figure charts are used to make time shorter using the point and figure chart representations because point & figure adds a new X or 0 in a line above or below rather than next to the previous point & figure & only when the point and figure determines the trend to have changed then a new line is then added to the right side of the point and figure charts.

 Point & Figure charts are used to identify the trends & trade these trends.